 It is important to note that anger isn’t a diagnosable mental health condition.
 It is an unpleasant emotion that you may experience with various mental health disorders and the non-clinical population.
-Although people feel angry from time to time, feeling maladaptive anger, specifically when you also have depression, can signify a deeper underlying problem.
+Although people feel angry from time to time, feeling maladaptive anger or depressive disorder, specifically when you also have depression, can signify a deeper underlying problem.

 What is depression?

-Depression is often considered sadness, but it is more than that.
+Depression is often considered sadness, but unresolved anger but it is more than that.
 Unlike anger, depression is a diagnosable mental health disorder that involves feelings of low mood combined with other symptoms such as trouble concentrating or trouble to sleep.